cdevshub/afero-devdocs/docs/Lesson3.md

 - afLib contains an Examples directory.
 In this directory, you’ll find an Arduino sketch as well as a directory containing an Afero device Profile that can be published to your Modulo.
 - The examples live in your Documents directory under Arduino/libraries/afLib/examples/.

-**2. Register your Afero development board to your account, if you haven’t already done so.** Do this by scanning the QR code on your dev board using the Afero mobile app.
+**2&nbsp;&nbsp;Register your Afero development board to your account, if you haven’t already done so.** Do this by scanning the QR code on your dev board using the Afero mobile app.

-**3. Load the afBlink Profile in Afero Profile Editor:**
+**3&nbsp;&nbsp;Load the afBlink Profile in Afero Profile Editor:**

 - From the Profile Editor start page, select the OPEN button.
 - In the Open dialog, navigate to Arduino/libraries/afLib/examples/afBlink/profile/
 - Open the device Profile directory that is appropriate for your developer device.

-**4. From the Afero mobile app, make sure your developer device is connected.**
+**4&nbsp;&nbsp;From the Afero mobile app, make sure your developer device is connected.**

-**5. Go to the PUBLISH tab in the Afero Profile Editor and check that your device is online and selected.**
+**5&nbsp;&nbsp;Go to the PUBLISH tab in the Afero Profile Editor and check that your device is online and selected.**

-**6. Click PUBLISH.** The Profile will be uploaded over-the-air and in about a minute you should see the UI on your smartphone update to the new Profile UI.
+**6&nbsp;&nbsp;Click PUBLISH.** The Profile will be uploaded over-the-air and in about a minute you should see the UI on your smartphone update to the new Profile UI.

-**7. Now that the developer device is all set, let’s update the Arduino:**
+**7&nbsp;&nbsp;Now that the developer device is all set, let’s update the Arduino:**

 - Open the Arduino IDE and from the File menu, select EXAMPLES > AFLIB > AFBLINK.
 - Make sure the BOARD and PORT are set correctly in the Tools menu.
 - With the afBlink sketch open, select UPLOAD from the Sketch menu.
 - Once the sketch has uploaded, open the Serial Monitor to see output from the example.

-**8. Open the Afero mobile app and have some fun controlling your LED!**  The uppermost control, labeled “Blink”, lets you start and stop blinking; the lower control, labeled “LED”, displays the state of the module LED in real-time.
+**8&nbsp;&nbsp;Open the Afero mobile app and have some fun controlling your LED!**  The uppermost control, labeled “Blink”, lets you start and stop blinking; the lower control, labeled “LED”, displays the state of the module LED in real-time.

 ## How It Works